 At least 9 killed in pro-Iran protest at US consulate in Pakistan’s Karachi

-The protest erupted following the assassination of Iran’s Supreme Leader Ayatollah Ali Khamenei in a joint US and Israeli strike.
+The protest erupted following the assassination of Iran’s Supreme Leader Ayatollah Ali Khamenei in joint US-Israeli strikes.

 At least nine people have been killed near a United States consulate in the Pakistani city of Karachi after protests broke out following the killing of Iranian Supreme Leader Ayatollah Ali Khamenei, an official has told Al Jazeera.